Apply for research degrees

 When to apply

-• Most students commence their studies in October and January – starting with others contributes to a sense of belonging and community.
-There may be exceptional circumstances that mean students start outside these periods e.g. where research grants or bursaries are involved.
+• Most postgraduate researchers start their studies in September and January – starting with others contributes to a sense of belonging and community.
+(There may be exceptional circumstances that mean students start outside these periods e.g. where research grants or bursaries are involved.)
+In order to submit in time, we suggest you start early and submit at least three months before you envisaged starting date.

 Research studentship